ShadowSecurityOfficial/Shadow-Vulnerable/README.md

 https://wiki.osdev.org/Main_Page
 https://www.reddit.com/r/osdev/
-https://www.vulnhub.com/ (Like DVL but has more operating systems) (Community supported, so do not trust everything) https://flatassembler.net/ (What our operating system is wrote in) https://mh-nexus.de/en/hxd/ (Hexadecimal Editor) https://www.gitkraken.com/
+https://www.vulnhub.com/ (Like DVL but has more operating systems) (Community supported, so do not trust everything) https://flatassembler.net/ (What our operating system is written in) https://mh-nexus.de/en/hxd/ (Hexadecimal Editor) https://www.gitkraken.com/
 ```